leukeleu/leukeleu-django-gdpr/README.md

 *  BooleanField
 *  RelatedField

-and the following models:
+and the following apps:

+* django.contrib.admin
-* ContentType
+* django.contrib.contenttypes

 If you still want to include a field/model that would be excluded this way, you can put an item in the `include:` list in the yaml file: